hojabri/slog-viewer/README.md

 ## Usage

 1. **Start Debugging**: Launch your application in debug mode (F5)
-2. **View Formatted Logs**: Open the "Slog Viewer" output channel to see formatted logs
+2. **View Formatted Logs**: The "Slog Viewer" panel will automatically appear in the bottom panel when structured logs are detected
 3. **Original Debug Console**: The original Debug Console still shows raw output

 ### Commands